XBlueSky/Sharply-Value/README.md

 ###  Input Explain

-input how many players in this coalition game and then input the **value** of players' combination number.
+input how many players in this coalition game and then input the **VALUE** of players' combination number.

 #### Example Input